Hibernal Hills 50k race

 It is however, very important for the future of the race that spectators behave in a sensible manner throughout.
 There are privately owned car parks along the route that can become overcrowded very quickly, and spectators must take it upon themselves to follow the rules of any certain car park.
 Not following these rules by parking on grass verges and in places that aren’t official parking spaces etc just because they are there to watch the race will not go down well and could put the future of the race in doubt.
 If a certain car park is full, then please just move on to the next one.

-Spectators must, however, not attend at any of the aid station locations.
+Spectators must, however, not attend at any of the aid station locations and not anywhere in the first 11 miles.
 If they turn up at these locations, we will disqualify the runner.
 This is due to landowner requests, so it is very important to abide.

 Finish Line Bags